 Knives Out is mostly fantastic story-telling and wickedly enjoyable.
 An ultimate crowd-pleaser, Rian Johnson’s made an absolute belter of a caper.

-Knives Out is in cinemas now!
+Knives Out is out on Digital, DVD and Blu-Ray now!